Why I ditched my TV for an old-school projector—and you should too

 Ever since I turned 18 and struck out on my own, I’ve lived without a television.
-Between a lack of space (hello, 400 sq. foot casita in Santa Fe), lack of time (looking at you, freelance gigs) and lack of interest (who needs a TV when you have a phone and unlimited data?), it’s been nearly a decade since I’ve felt the need to turn on a regular flatscreen.
-So when it came to furnishing my new home, I knew I didn’t want a TV cluttering up my living room — but I had to upgrade from my 17″ Macbook screen if I wanted to catch all of the Easter Eggs in Russian Doll.
+Between a lack of space (hello, 400-square-foot casita in Santa Fe), lack of time (looking at you, freelance gigs), and lack of interest (who needs a TV when you have a phone and unlimited data?), it’s been nearly a decade since I’ve felt the need to turn on a regular flatscreen.
+So when it came to furnishing my new home, I knew I didn’t want a TV cluttering up my living room—but I had to upgrade from my 17-inch Macbook screen if I wanted to catch all of the Easter eggs in Russian Doll.
 My solution?
-Take a cue from elementary school days and invest in an old school, stowable, pull down screen and a projector.
+Take a cue from elementary school days and invest in an old-school, stowable, pull-down screen and a projector.

 I’ve found it to be a perfect modern, high-quality, fun way to watch my favorite shows, and it seems I’m not the only one.
-At CES (an annual tech and gadget trade show) in January, several brands debuted projectors that make the giant, heavy, unintuitive boxes of glass we call TV’s look clumsy.
+At CES (an annual tech and gadget trade show) in January, several brands debuted projectors that make the giant, heavy, unintuitive boxes of glass we call TVs look clumsy.
 The new generation of projectors can throw a high-resolution picture up to 300 inches diagonally.
-They’re lighter, smaller, more powerful, more versatile—whether you enjoy gaming, streaming, or watching good old fashioned live TV.
+They’re lighter, smaller, more powerful, more versatile—whether you enjoy gaming, streaming, or watching good old-fashioned live TV.

 For the projector-curious and TV-averse, these are the high-quality and simple-setup solutions I landed on (after lots of research) to make a movie theater in my own living room.